Opportunities

 - Applicant does not have a current loan with the foundation

-- Must produce fully executed copy of government grant or contract
+- Must produce fully executed copy of committed grant or contract

-- Loan will be used to cover delays in government payments that support programs, services, staff time, or other operating expenses.
+- Loan will be used to cover delays in government payments that support programs, services, staff time, or other operating expenses OR loan will be used to complete real estate projects while awaiting government payments

 Ineligible Requests